Date range: 8th-19th centuries

 The collection also includes 800 papyri, comprising private letters, tradesmen's and household accounts, receipts for payment of kharaj (land tax), and other documents.
 The papyri date from the 2nd to the 5th centuries AH (8th-11th centuries AD), the greater number of dated items belonging to the 3rd century AH.
 The town most frequently mentioned is Ushmunaya, or Ashmûnein, the Greek Hermopolis, whose inhabitants were largely Copts.

-The majority of the codices and papyri were acquired by Enriqueta Rylands in 1901 with the purchase of the Crawford collection.
+The majority of the codices and papyri were acquired by Enriqueta Rylands in 1901 with the purchase of the Crawford collection. .
+Further codices were acquired by gift and purchase and through merger with the University Library.
+These include manuscripts formerly belonging to Chetham’s Library and to Dr Moses Gaster.
 There are also almost 1,500 uncatalogued paper and parchment fragments, of which the majority derived from the Genizah of the Synagogue of Ben Ezra in Old Cairo and were acquired in 1954 when the Library purchased the collection of Dr Moses Gaster.

 Catalogues of the vast majority of the Arabic manuscripts and papyrus fragments are available via the following pages: